alphagov/govuk-knowledge-graph-gcp/docker/embed-text/README.md

 Strings up to a paragraph in length are suitable.

+This isn't currently used for anything.
+It could be used for semantic search if we ever get embeddings of all GOV.UK content into BigQuery.
+This function is technically able to create the initial set of embeddings in bulk, and then incrementally create them for new content.

 ## BigQuery Remote Functions

 BigQuery supports various kinds of custom function, depending on whether it can